Amutha

 Amutha (அமுதா) is a 2018 Tamil-language psychological thriller film written and directed by P.S.
 Arjun.
-It features Sriya Sree, Anees Shaz and Levin Simon Joseph in lead.
-The film also features Ashna Sudheer, Shivakumar Raju, Baby Ileanor and Assisi Gibson in the important roles.
+It features Sriya Sree, Anees Shaz and Levin Simon Joseph in the lead.
+The film also features Ashna Sudheer, Shivakumar Raju, Baby Ileanor and Assisi Gibson in other important roles.
 The film was produced by Shafeeq under the banner Southern Film Factory.
-Featuring music composed by Arun Gopan and cinematography by Rajesh Panangat, the film began production in Jan-2018.
+Featuring music was composed by Arun Gopan and cinematography by Rajesh Panangat.
+The film began production in Jan-2018.